List of Mad Men characters: Carla

 Carla (Deborah Lacey) is a black woman who has worked as housekeeper for the Draper household since Sally's birth.
 Carla is shown to be the true maternal influence in Sally and Bobby's lives and is seen watching the children for extended periods of time, such as when Betty dashes off to Nevada with Henry to seek a quick divorce from Don.
 Throughout the first three seasons, Carla tries to offer marital advice to Betty.
 She continues to work for Betty after the latter divorces Don and marries Henry Francis, until being fired for allowing Glen Bishop to visit Sally.
 Carla later telephones Henry for a reference because Betty would not give her a written one for her job search.
 Though her character is often on the show's periphery, Carla has far more insight into the issues surrounding Don and Betty's marriage than perhaps anyone else.
 A silent critic of the couple's behavior, it is apparent that Carla recognizes how Don and Betty's relationship is affecting the development of their children.

 Caroline

 Caroline (Beth Hall) is Roger Sterling's longtime secretary, first appearing in Season 4's "Christmas Comes But Once a Year".
 She is very well liked by nearly everyone at SCDP and is extremely loyal to Roger, being apparently close enough to him that she is able to speak her mind to him when she feels he is out of line.
-She is also close to Roger's family, becoming very upset when she learns of Roger's mother's passing.
+She is also close to Roger's family, becoming very upset when she learns of Roger's mother's death.
 Of the secretaries at SCDP, she seems to be the one closest to Joan.